direction123/Feedreader-Testing/README.md

 * New Feed Selection
   * When a new feed is loaded by the loadFeed function that the content actually changes.

-You can download the code, unzip it, then open index.html.
+You can download the code, unzip it, then open index.html, or play it on github page: https://direction123.github.io/Udacity-Feedreader-Testing/